 Open category contains low-risk operation with drones weighing less than 25 kg.

-- The pilot needs to maintain visual line of sight (VLOS) with the drone.
+- The pilot must maintain a visual line of sight (VLOS) with the drone.

-- The drone must always fly within 120 meters from the closest point of the earth.
+- The drone must always fly within 120 meters of the closest point of the earth.

 - No carriage of dangerous goods.

 - No dropping of items.

 - The drone must be marked with the operator's registration number.